kadiratali/HepsiburadaTestCases/README.md

 ### Launch
 - Open the project in intellij and run the Runner with right click and "Run".

+##  HepsiBuradaApi
+In this test case, api scenarios have been implemented.

+### Table of Contents
+- RestAssured
+- Java
+- Maven
+- Intellij
+- Junit

+### Structures Of Project
+- Test
+  - ApiTestingCase

+## HepsiBuradaLoginCases
+In this test case, login scenarios have been implemented with Cucumber.

+### Table of Contents
+- Cucumber

 ### Sources
 Get dependecies from https://mvnrepository.com/ and http://maven.apache.org/plugins/index.html